 My favorite Italian dishes are those covered in alfredo sauce and cheese.
 As I didn't want to completely give these things up, I decided for this dish that going non-Paleo would be okay.
 I took this recipe off the "Failed" list and gave it another go.
 This recipe came as a result, and in addition to being low FODMAP and gluten-free, it is also tree nut-free.
 It does contain dairy and lactose due to the parmesan cheese but in quantities that are tolerable according to Monash University.

-These things are also true of Instant Pot Chicken Fettuccine Alfredo.
-If you’re expecting the same flavour as something you would order in an Italian restaurant, then don’t make chicken fettuccine alfredo all in the same pot.
+These things are also true of Low FODMAP Instant Pot Chicken Fettuccine Alfredo.
+If you're expecting the same flavor as something you would order in an Italian restaurant, then don't make chicken fettuccine alfredo all in the same pot.
 It does not taste the same.
 It does not look the same.
-If you don’t though, you’re missing out on some special Instant Pot magic.
+If you don't though, you're missing out on some special Instant Pot magic.

 If you want to create that Instant Pot magic - read on.

-The equipment I use to make this Instant Pot Chicken Fettuccine Alfredo includes:
+The equipment I use to make this Low FODMAP Instant Pot Chicken Fettuccine Alfredo includes:

 Garlic-Infused Olive Oil & Ghee

-To add garlicy flavour that is essential to a tasty alfredo, I add 3 tbsp of garlic-infused olive oil.
-In order to create a rich, creamy alfredo sauce, I also add 2 tbsp of ghee (a.k.a. clarified butter).
-To start making the recipe, I hit the “Sauté” button on the Instant Pot and add the garlic oil and ghee to the pot.
+To add garlicy flavor that is essential to a tasty alfredo, I add 3 tablespoons of garlic-infused olive oil.
+In order to create a rich, creamy alfredo sauce, I also add 2 tablespoons of ghee (a.k.a. clarified butter).
+To start making the recipe, I hit the "Sauté" button on the Instant Pot and add the garlic oil and ghee to the pot.

 While the Instant Pot is heating up, I dry the chicken breasts with paper towels and generously sprinkle them with kosher salt and freshly ground black pepper.
 Drying the breasts helps to keep them from sticking to the bottom of the pot as well keeps oil splatter at a minimum.
 They also seem to stick less when using kosher salt.
 Once the display on the Instant Pot reads "Hot," I add the chicken breasts to the pot and sear them on each side for 1 minute.
 Once seared, I remove them to a plate and hit "Cancel" on the Instant Pot.

-Then, I deglaze the pot by slowly pouring in 2 cups of chicken bone broth, waiting about 15 seconds, and then scraping the bottom of the pot clean with a plastic spoon.
+Then, I deglaze the pot by slowly pouring in 2 cups of chicken bone broth (homemade or store-bought) waiting about 15 seconds, and then scraping the bottom of the pot clean with a plastic spoon.
 Once the bottom of the pot is clean, I add 1 cup of coconut cream to the pot.
 You can purchase coconut cream in a can or separate it from a can of regular, full fat coconut milk (see recipe notes below for how to do this).